DUNE/dune_plot_style/guidelines.md

 #### For presentations & posters:

-- Use a sans serif font (e.g.: Arial)
+- Use a sans serif font (e.g.: Arial).
 - Use large fonts for axis labels, legend entries, etc.  (The `dune-plot-style` package’s tools do this by default.)

 #### For papers:

 - Check journal style guidelines carefully.
-- Ensure plot text is at least as large as that in the body of the article.
+- Ensure plot text size is similar to that in the body of the article as possible.

 ### Colo(u)r palette:
-Colo(u)r choices should look appealing and be accessible to those with colour-vision deficiency (CVD).
+Color choices should look appealing and be accessible to those with color-vision deficiency (CVD).

-- When discrete curves are shown, the Okabe-Ito color cycle is recommended.
+- When discrete curves are shown, the [Okabe-Ito color cycle](https://jfly.uni-koeln.de/color/) is recommended.
   (`dune-plot-style` sets the default matplotlib cycler to Okabe-Ito; the `dunestyle::colors::NextColor()` function can be used to obtain this cycle in ROOT.)
-- For continuous color ranges (e.g. z-axis of 2D histograms), the cividis color palette is recommended.
+- For continuous color ranges (e.g. z-axis of 2D histograms), the ['cividis' color palette](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0199239) is recommended.
 Cividis avoids common pitfalls,  is designed with CVD in mind, and is available by default in `ROOT` and `matplotlib`.
   `dune-plot-style` sets the default palette to cividis.
 - For special situations, monochrome (e.g.: white-to-red) or bichrome (e.g.: blue-to-white-to-red)